GrooveLabs/public-api-documentation/source/index.html.md

 An access token expires 2 hours after creation.
 The expiration time is specified by the `expires_in` field in the token creation response body.

-In order to generate a new access token, use the refresh token, specified by the `refresh_token` field in the token creation response body, to make a `POST` request to `/oauth/token/refresh` with the refresh token
+In order to generate a new access token, use the refresh token, specified by the `refresh_token` field in the token creation response body, to make a `POST` request to `/oauth/token/refresh` with the refresh token.

 | key           | value                                                                                        |